SWE-IF: Aligning Code Evaluation with Human Preference: SWE-IF Testbed

 \subsection{Evaluation Prompts}

-For BigVibeBench and LiveVibeBench, the system instruction and the evaluation prompts are shown in Figures~\ref{fig:system_prompt} and \ref{fig:livevibebench_prompt}.
-As we adopt BigCodeBench’s original ``instruct\_prompt'', we do not provide any additional evaluation prompt on this benchmark.
+For Big-SWE-IF and Live-SWE-IF, the system instruction and the evaluation prompts are shown in Figures~\ref{fig:system_prompt} and \ref{fig:livevibebench_prompt}.
+As we adopt BigCodeBench's original ``instruct\_prompt'', we do not provide any additional evaluation prompt.